Guidelines for expecting mothers

-“Many over-the-counter medicines treat multiple symptoms—and you may only be suffering from one or two of them, which means you’re taking more medicine than you need to,” said Dr. Favetta.
+“Many over-the-counter medicines treat multiple symptoms—and you may only be suffering from one or two of them, which means you’re taking more medicine than you need to,” says Dr. Favetta.
 “But you can work closely with your doctor to decide on a medication based on your specific health history.”

 You may be able to take certain expectorants (to relieve a cough), cough suppressants, vapor rubs and cough drops.

-Prevent illness while you’re pregnant
+Prevent illness while pregnant

 The best way to avoid getting sick in the first place is to wash your hands frequently and eat a healthy diet.
 And if your friends, co-workers or family members are sick, try to keep your distance.